Kale-Grabovski/backups-sync/README.md

 It asks for the token which you could find at 'App panel', just click 'Generate'.
 Important!
 Set expiration for the token as 'No expiration'.

+If you need to reinstall access token for some reason you should remove this shit before:

+`rm ~/.config/dbxcli/auth.json`